Unirep/Unirep/packages/docs/docs/core-api/synchronizer.md

 ## unirepContract

-The unirep smart contract object which is connected in the synchronizer.
+The UniRep smart contract object which is connected in the synchronizer.

 ```ts
 synchronizer.unirepContract: ethers.Contract